kerr14333/blsmodels/README.md

 # BLS Stan Models

-This repo consists of simulated data that we wish to apply our models to
+This repo consists of simulated data that we wish to apply our stan  models to.
+The jolts, samgen3 and reportlevel models and R programs were written by Julie Gershunskaya and Terrance Savitsky.

+* **eight_schools** - Eight Schools example centered/non-centered parameterization.
+I include it because the centered parameterization had what looks like similar behavior to the samgen3 model.
+Maybe there is a connection?
+Maybe I am missing something?
+* **jolts** - JOLTS (Job Openings and Labor Turnover Survey - The survey you have been seeing in the news about the large number of people quitting their jobs) - Programs and simulated data in directory.
+* **reportlevel** - Our MRP model for CES Small Area Modelling using report level (microdata or sample unit) level data.
+Contains programs and simulated data.
-* **samgen3_toysim** - BLS samgen3 (Small Area Model generation 3) model with simulated data
+* **samgen3_toysim** - BLS samgen3 (Small Area Model Generation 3) model with simulated data.